Dylan-Serli/ff-serli-site-vitrine/sdk/server.md

 import { OpenFeature } from '@openfeature/server-sdk';
 import SerliProvider from '@ff-serli/sdk-server';

-// Initialize the FF Serli provider with your organization key const provider = new SerliProvider("your-organization-key");
+// Initialize the FF Serli provider with your organization key and project id const provider = new SerliProvider("your-organization-key", "your-project-id");

 // Register the provider with OpenFeature OpenFeature.setProvider(provider);